zacharyZ-at/PicX-repo/README.md

 # PicX-repo
-This is a reposity for saving some interesting sticker 😁
+This is a repository for saving some interesting sticker 😁